Let’s Hear it for Young People!!!

 We love young people here at Damien’s Food Pantry!
 Many Saturdays throughout Covid, students from ORR in Mattapoisett could be found loading carriages, loading boxes, serving clients and other tasks to help serve those in need.
 So many of our donations come from food drives that Girl Scouts, Boy Scouts or Church Youth Groups have put together.
 We couldn’t do it without the help of these kids and we are very grateful!

-One student in particular has made quite the impression on us and her name is Autumn Tilley.
+One student in particular has made an impressive impression on us and her name is Autumn Tilley.
 She is a junior at ORR and Autumn was concerned about the fact that it is a state law to make everyone take a milk even if they do not intend to drink it.
-She hated all the waste she saw every day and wanted to do something about it.
+She hated all the waste she saw everyday and wanted to do something about it.
 Autumn called me here at the pantry to discuss what could be done.
 We discussed the need to keep the milks refrigerated and a schedule in order to get the milks distributed before their due dates.
 She also worked with the cafeteria staff to ensure she could keep the milks in their refrigerators while she was in class.

 When everything was in place, she set out coolers in the cafeteria for the students to contribute to.
 Both of us wondered if we would end up with someone fooling around and dumping in open milks or whether the kids would even bother!
 But, not surprisingly, the kids all stepped up and we get over 500 cartons each week from the high school alone!
 The kids even throw in a piece of fruit now and then rather than throw it away.
 They all know they are helping feed people through helping Damien’s Food Pantry.